Howard Hughes Medical Institute Investigator and Professor of Immunology and PathogenesisLab Homepage: http://mcb.berkeley.edu/labs/vance/

 Current work in my lab focuses on the following interrelated areas, all of which address the fundamental problem of how bacterial pathogens are sensed and eliminated by the innate immune system:

-Detection of the anthrax protease toxin by the Nlrp1 inflammasome.
+Detection of the bacterial toxins by the NLRP1 inflammasome.
 Nlrp1 is another innate immune sensor protein that is a relative of the Naip proteins described above.
 Nlrp1 also forms inflammasomes, but we have found that its mechanism of activation is distinct from that of the Naips.
 In particular, we have found that direct proteolysis of Nlrp1 by the anthrax protease toxin is sufficient to activate formation of the Nlrp1 inflammasome.
 We are interested in determining the biochemical mechanism for this response.
 In addition, activation of Nlrp1 and Naips both lead to a form of host cell death called pyroptosis.
 We are interested in understanding the mechanisms of how inflammasomes induce pyroptotic cell death, and the role of pyroptosis during infection and inflammation in vivo.

 Selected Research Papers